sscpac/statick-web/README.md

 ### Mypy

-Statick Web uses [mypy](http://mypy-lang.org/) to check that type hints are being followed properly.
+Statick Web uses [mypy][MyPy] to check that type hints are being followed properly.
-Type hints are described in [PEP 484](https://www.python.org/dev/peps/pep-0484/) and allow for static typing in Python.
+Type hints are described in [PEP 484][Pep484] and allow for static typing in Python.
 To determine if proper types are being used in Statick Web the following command will show any errors, and create several types of reports that can be viewed with a text editor or web browser.